mosesdinakaran/magento-log/README.md

 - This extension doesn't override any CORE Api class.

 This can be safely deployed in Production environment as its very lightweight.

-### To Install

-This extension can be installed through composer or by downloading the extension package and placing it under the code directory (MAGE_ROOT/app/code/Moses/Log)
-Alternatively you can download from github as well https://github.com/mosesdinakaran/magento-log.git

-To Install with composer

-composer require moses/magento-log
-php bin/magento setup:upgrade

-Warning : This package is not install able via Composer 1.x, please make sure you upgrade to Composer 2+.

 ### Configuration
 Stores -> Configuration -> Moses Extensions -> API Logging